 - The UK population is around 66.5 million.

-This is even more vital given the situation evolving in certain parts of the world where infections and deaths are rising rapidly and where vaccination rates are comparatively low.
+This is even more vital given the situation in certain parts of the world where infections and deaths are rising rapidly and where vaccination rates are comparatively low.

 Be Sensible and Responsible